"A little nonsense now and then is relished by the wisest men."

 Mischief

-Mischief and the Jester Archetype
+Mischief and the Trickster Archetype

-The mature Jester uses mischief to:
+The Mature Trickster uses mischief to:

-Break stuck patterns: Interrupt heavy moods, rigid roles, and “this is just how I am” stories that keep us fixed.
+Break stuck patterns.
+Interrupt heavy moods, rigid roles, and "this is just how I am" stories that keep us fixed.

 When Mischief Goes Off Balance